 We have been baking and cooking and making a few things when able, because it’s better than going through drive through.

 Alright, that might sound ridiculous, but my oldest has been Marie Kondo’ing her entire room.
-She spent 2-3 days on this and covered every
+She spent 2-3 days on this and covered every single corner and drawer.

 My one kiddo loves puzzles, so we used to do a lot of them together.
 Time to get some out again and spend time doing these.